Ken Russell's unrealised projects: Venus in Furs

+"Ken had a full script, typed by Bernadette Donovan, bound in one of those stationary shoppe binders that were Ken's 'style.'
+I read it at the house in 2000.
+There were phone calls about it from someone that came to naught.
+I think it survived the fire."

 2000s

 Neverland

 In a 2001 interview with The Observer, Russell revealed he was asked by an American company to do a script on the creation of Peter Pan based on the J. M. Barrie biography Neverland.
 "It seems to write itself. [...] the script's been accepted with no changes, which is astonishing, and I believe it could happen."

 Tesla and Katherine

 In 2002, Russell was preparing to make a film biography of Nikola Tesla, Tesla and Katherine (alternately titled Charged: The Life of Nikola Tesla), about the romance between the inventor and the wife of Robert Underwood Johnson.
 Controversy soon arose when the Edison family began making public statements disproving of the way Russell planned to have Thomas Edison depicted in the film.
 Jim Carrey was allegedly approached as a possible lead, with Russell also considering Hugh Grant, Paul McGann, Alan Bates and David Hemmings to star.
 Despite enthusiasm from Belgrade's Tesla Museum and with shooting initially scheduled for June, by March 2003, government funding suddenly disappeared after the Serbian president was assassinated.